-When purchasing homeowners insurance, you will need to provide your insurer with information about yourself and your home.
-You can apply for homeowners insurance online, over the phone, or in person at the insurer’s local office and you’ll usually get a quote the same day.
+When purchasing homeowners insurance, you'll need to provide your insurer with information about yourself and your home.
+You can often get instant or same day homeowners insurance quotes online, over the phone, or in person at the insurance company's local office.

-Before buying your homeowners insurance policy, you receive a quote which is an estimation of how much your homeowners will cost.
+Before buying your homeowners insurance policy, the insurance company will send you a quoted estimate of how much your homeowners insurance will cost.
 Most major homeowners insurance companies provide free and instant quotes online.
-You can also get quotes over the phone or through an independent broker.
-It’s important to shop around and compare quotes to find the best and most affordable coverage for your circumstances.
+After getting your quote, it can take a few days for the insurance company to process your application.

 To ensure a fast application process, make sure you’re ready to provide the following information:

-You should also know the following details about your home:
+You should also know the following details related to your home:

 After you’ve shopped around and decided on a policy, you’ll go through underwriting before your coverage and rates are finalized.
-Depending on the property and insurance company, this process can take minutes, hours, or days.
-If you need proof of insurance in a hurry to close on a mortgage, talk to your insurer about getting it processed as quickly as possible.
+Depending on whether your insurance company considers your home to be a high risk for property damage or not, this process can take minutes, hours, or days.

-Before paying your premium, you’ll be asked to provide a loss payee, payment information, you’ll choose an effective date (when your policy starts), and you’ll finalize certain details like your deductible amount
+Before you pay your first home insurance premium, your insurance company will ask for a loss payee, payment information, a policy start date, and you’ll finalize certain details like your deductible amount.

 Once your billing and policy dates are set and your lender approves the policy, your coverage is good to go.
 Keep in mind that most lenders require you to pay one full year of homeowners insurance premiums upfront, so you should be prepared to make one lump sum payment.

 The best way to get homeowners insurance fast is to understand the components of a homeowners insurance policy and to have all the documents and information that your insurance company requires.